serdarburakguneri/scooter-renting/README.md

 # Email

-Email service is responsible for listening to some RabbitMQ channels ans send iformative emails to the customers.
+Email service is responsible for listening to some RabbitMQ channels and sending informative emails to the customers.

 # Payment

 Payment service will simulate payments for rides.
 Pricing is also a part of this service, to keep the solution simple.

-# Ride
+# Rent

-Ride service is responsible for listing, unlocking and locking the scooters and manage the rides.
+Rent service is responsible for listing, unlocking and locking the scooters and manage the rental history.